 Sprycel® (dasatinib): Sprycel is a newly developed tyrosine kinase inhibitor that is more than 300 times more active than Gleevec for inhibition of Bcr-Abl (the abnormal protein produced by the Philadelphia chromosome).
-Sprycel is active in patients with Philadelphia chromosome-positive chronic myeloid leukemia that is resistant or intolerant to Gleevec, and can also produce complete cytogenetic remissions in patients with ALL who have failed Gleevec.6 In addition, Sprycel has been used to successfully treat patients with Philadelphia chromosome-positive leukemia that involves the central nervous system (CNS).7 One of the problems with Gleevec is that it does not penetrate the blood-brain barrier.
-Researchers involved in the current study stated that preclinical studies have shown that Sprycel is more effective than Gleevec for treatment of Philadelphia chromosome-positive leukemia that involves the CNS.
-They also report significant drug activity in 11 patients with Philadelphia chromosome-positive leukemia in the CNS.
-All patients responded, and seven of 11 had complete, long-lasting responses.
+Sprycel can produce complete cytogenetic remissions in patients with ALL who have failed Gleevec.1011 In addition, Sprycel is more effective than Gleevec for the treatment of Philadelphia chromosome-positive ALL that involves the central nervous system (CNS).12

 Monoclonal Antibody Therapy

-Monoclonal antibodies directed at tumor antigens have made a major impact in the treatment of cancer over the past two decades.
-The major advantage of monoclonal antibody therapy is that the toxicities are not the same as for chemotherapy and when added to chemotherapy there is little increase in toxicity.
-However, there has been little progress in the development of monoclonal antibodies useful for the treatment of childhood ALL.
+Monoclonal antibodies directed at tumor antigens (specific components of cancer cells) have made a major impact in the treatment of cancer over the past two decades.
+The major advantage of monoclonal antibody therapy is that the toxicities are not the same as for chemotherapy, and when added to chemotherapy there is little increase in side effects.
+There has been little progress in the development of monoclonal antibodies useful for the treatment of adult ALL.
 However, this situation may be changing.
-Researchers from New York University have reported that epratuzumab, a humanized monoclonal antibody that targets CD22 antigen, is effective alone or in combination for the treatment of ALL.9 This study showed that epratuzumab could be safely added to chemotherapy with improved responses in patients with advanced ALL.
-The Childrens Oncology Group plans to add epratuzumab for induction in children with high-risk ALL.
+Researchers from New York University have reported that epratuzumab, a humanized monoclonal antibody that targets CD22 antigen, is effective alone or in combination for the treatment of ALL.17 This study showed that epratuzumab could be safely added to chemotherapy, with improved responses, in patients with advanced ALL.
+The Children’s Oncology Group plans to add epratuzumab for induction in children with high-risk ALL.

-There is emerging evidence that the anti-CD20 antibody Rituxan® (rituximab) has activity in some patients with ALL.
-A recent study has suggested that CD20 is upregulated in many cases of childhood ALL making this disease a target for Rituxan.10 There are already reports of children with ALL responding to single-agent Rituxan or Rituxan in combination with chemotherapy.11 A study from MD Anderson Cancer Center has reported that the addition of Rituxan to intensive chemotherapy improved the outcomes of adult patients with ALL who were CD20-positive.12 This is expected to be an area of intense research in the near future.
+There is emerging evidence that the widely used anti-CD20 antibody Rituxan® (rituximab) has activity in some patients with ALL.
+A recent study has suggested that CD20 is upregulated in many cases of ALL making this disease a target for Rituxan.18 There are already reports of children with ALL responding to single-agent Rituxan or Rituxan in combination with chemotherapy.19 A study from MD Anderson Cancer Center has reported that the addition of Rituxan to intensive chemotherapy improved the outcomes of adult patients with ALL who were CD20-positive.20 This is expected to be an area of intense research in the near future.

-Arranon® (nelarabine, 506U78): Arranon is a drug which has resulted in a 50% response rate in children with refractory T-cell ALL.13 This drug has now been incorporated into remission induction and consolidation therapy for children with T-cell ALL.14
+Arranon: Arranon is a drug which has resulted in a 50% response rate in children with refractory T-cell ALL.23 This drug has now been incorporated into remission induction and consolidation therapy for children with T-cell ALL.24

 Supportive Care: Supportive care refers to treatments designed to prevent and control the side effects of cancer and its treatment.
 Side effects not only cause patients discomfort, but also may prevent the optimal delivery of therapy at its planned dose and schedule.
 In order to achieve optimal outcomes from treatment and improve quality of life, it is imperative that side effects resulting from cancer and its treatment are appropriately managed.
 For more information, go to Managing Side Effects.